CortexFoundation/cvm-runtime/docs/cvm/ndarray.rst

 ``CVMLoadParamsDict`` do the persistence work, saving and loading a string-value dictionary.

-For detailed information, you can refer to ????????
+For detailed information, you can refer to :ref:`c-backend-api-label`.